couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/getting-started.markdown

 You are now ready to start exploring Couchbase Server and the Java SDK on your own.
 If you want to learn more and see a full-fledged application on top of Couchbase Server 2.2, read the [Web Application Tutorial](http://docs.couchbase.com/couchbase-sdk-java-1.2/#tutorial).
 The [Couchbase Server Manual](http://docs.couchbase.com/couchbase-manual-2.2/) and the [Couchbase Developer Guide](http://docs.couchbase.com/couchbase-devguide-2.2/) provide useful information for your day-to-day work with Couchbase Server.
-You can also read the [Couchbase Java SDK API Reference](http://www.couchbase.com/autodocs/couchbase-java-client-1.2.0/index.html).
+You can also look at the [Couchbase Java SDK API Reference](http://www.couchbase.com/autodocs/couchbase-java-client-1.2.0/index.html).